-- Practise the chosen fire start several times before you actually use it in front of an audience, and always have sufficient supplies on hand for your practise runs.
+- Practice the chosen fire start several times before you actually use it in front of an audience, and always have sufficient supplies on hand for your practice runs.

 - Check reaction times between activation and ignition as this will help you plan the story that you will use in conjunction with the fire start.
 Become familiar with the "noises" that may accompany certain of the fire starts.

 - Always have a "Plan B" ready if "Plan A" fails - and it will, sooner or later.

 There are a number of other resources covering the structure and contents of a well-planned formal campfire.
 Repeating these concepts here would be somewhat redundant, but I have taken the liberty of including a copy of an excellent article on campfires that appeared in the June/July '89 issue of The Leader (Appendix III).
 There is one aspect, however, that I feel does warrant repetition here and that is how we conduct ourselves at the campfire.

 There are 3 basic practices which we try to follow at every formal campfire:-

 - No flashlights - we have the fire to light our way,

 - No Clapping or Booing - that's why we have 'cheers',

 - No Talking - unless you're involved in an activity, talking spoils the mood and detracts from whatever is going on.